 Initially intended for sensor data, time series databases are a subset of non-relational databases.
 They are "column-oriented" whereas relational databases are "line-oriented".
 Without going into technical details, we will remember that column-oriented databases offer advantages.

-For example, it allow better adaptation to data compression and easy addition of new data sources.
+For example, it allows a better adaptation to data compression and the easy addition of new data sources.
 It also optimizes the use of storage disk access by decreasing the need for memory which cost can become prohibitive, parallelization of computing jobs on several servers...

 The most used column-oriented technology to date is HBase, a sub-project of a group popularized under the name of Hadoop.
 This set constitutes an ecosystem that turns information systems into a new world made up of new approaches and tools.